MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 # Technical Validation

-Below you'll find a checklist of all requirements that you **must meet before submitting** an extension for validation.
-You'll also find a description of how the [!INCLUDE [prod_short](includes/prod_short.md)] Validation team is performing technical and manual validation and how you can implement a validation pipeline to perform the same technical validation yourself.
+Below you find a checklist of all requirements that you **must meet before submitting** an extension for validation.
+You also find a description of how the [!INCLUDE [prod_short](includes/prod_short.md)] Validation team is performing technical and manual validation and how you can implement a validation pipeline to perform the same technical validation yourself.

 > [!TIP]
 > If you have questions around validation for your app, see [Technical Validation FAQ](devenv-checklist-submission-faq.md) for more information about who to contact.

 ## Technical Validation Checklist

-If you don't meet these mandatory requirements, your extension will fail validation.
+If you don't meet these mandatory requirements, your extension fails validation.
 To get code validation helping you bring your extension package to AppSource, you can enable the **AppSourceCop** code analyzer.
 For more information, see [Using the Code Analysis Tool](devenv-using-code-analysis-tool.md).

 |Requirement|Example/Guidance|
 |-----------|----------------|